Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Netgear’s “Genie” platform may not be as graphically pleasing or intuitive to use as Linksys’ Smart Wi-Fi system, but it’s still serviceable for what it does.
 Using the Netgear Genie you can access your router’s internal settings, and change everything from the wireless network password to how the onboard LEDs blink when transferring data between devices.

-As one of the few routers out there that can claim true “tri-band” capability, the X6 AC3200 (model: R8000) is in the top tier of its product category.
-Both its price and its spec sheet leads us to believe that we would get some of the best performance we’ve seen on a router yet – and the X6 did not disappoint.
+As one of the few routers out there that can claim true “tri-band” capability, the X6 AC3200 (Model: R8000) is in the top tier of its product category.
+Both its price and its spec sheet lead us to believe that we would get some of the best performance we’ve seen on a router yet – and the X6 did not disappoint.

 Switching over to the 5GHz spectrum bumped this figure up considerably.
 Again at a distance of 5ft, the Nighthawk X6 achieved an average download speed of nearly 210Mbps, with an upload speed of 280Mbps.
 At a distance of 30ft this number dropped off a bit to 170Mbps down/169Mbps up, but that’s to be expected on the 5Ghz spectrum, which can suffer more significant signal loss when transmitting through walls or doors.